-Pension Benefits in Fiscal 2018
+Pension Benefits in Fiscal 2019

-We provide retirement benefits to our named executive officers under our Retirement Plan and Restoration Plan.
-All our named executive officers are participants in the Retirement Plan and Restoration Plan, other than Mr. Powell and Ms. Krause.
-Mr. Powell joined our company in 2008, and Ms. Krause joined our company in 2017 and became our vice president, general counsel and secretary in 2018.
-Neither is eligible to participate in our Retirement Plan or Restoration Plan.
-In October 2018, our board of directors and our compensation committee approved amendments to freeze and terminate the Retirement Plan and Restoration Plan as of December 29, 2018 (Plan Termination Date).
+We historically provided retirement benefits to our named executive officers under our Retirement Plan and Restoration Plan.
+Mr. Painter, Mr. McKenney and Mr. Langevin each participated in the Retirement Plan and the Restoration Plan.
+Our Retirement Plan was closed to new participants at the end of 2005, as we shifted our focus to providing defined contribution benefit plans to employees.
+As a result, none of Mr. Powell or Ms. Krause, each of whom joined the company after 2005, or Mr. Flynn, who was previously employed by our KBC subsidiary, was eligible to participate in our Retirement Plan or Restoration Plan.
+In October 2018, our board of directors and our compensation committee approved amendments to freeze and terminate the Retirement Plan and Restoration Plan as of December 29, 2018.

 Retirement Plan.
-Under our Retirement Plan, each eligible employee receives a monthly retirement benefit, beginning at normal retirement age (65), that is a percentage of average monthly compensation before retirement multiplied by years of service (up to a maximum of 30 years).
-Full credit is given for the first 25 years of service, and half credit is given for years over 25 and less than 30.
-Eligible employees who retire early (before the normal retirement age of 65) receive reduced benefits compared to the benefits they would receive at the normal retirement age.
-Average monthly compensation is generally defined as average monthly base salary over the five consecutive years of highest compensation in the fifteen-year period preceding retirement, but the annualized compensation used for this calculation may not exceed an IRS-prescribed limit for each year applicable to tax-qualified plans, which was \$275,000 in 2018.
-The eligible employee then receives a percentage of such amount, currently determined as 1.15% of average pay up to an annualized threshold that is currently \$128,400, and 1.75% of average pay in excess of the annualized threshold.
-Benefits under our Retirement Plan become fully vested after five years of service.
-The actual benefits that are received by the participants are subject to reduction for Social Security benefits.
-Our Retirement Plan was closed to new participants at the end of fiscal 2005, as we shifted our focus to providing defined contribution benefit plans to employees.
+Under our Retirement Plan, prior to its freeze and termination, each eligible employee received a monthly retirement benefit, beginning at normal retirement age (65), that was a percentage of average monthly compensation before retirement multiplied by years of service (up to a maximum of 30 years).
+Full credit was given for the first 25 years of service, and half credit was given for years over 25 and less than 30.
+Eligible employees who retired early (before the normal retirement age of 65) would receive reduced benefits compared to the benefits they would receive at the normal retirement age.
+Average monthly compensation was generally defined as average monthly base salary over the five consecutive years of highest compensation in the fifteen-year period preceding retirement, but the annualized compensation used for this calculation could not exceed an IRS-prescribed limit for each year applicable to tax-qualified plans, which was \$280,000 in 2019.
+The eligible employee then received a percentage of such amount, currently determined as 1.15% of average pay up to an annualized threshold that was \$132,900 in 2019, and 1.75% of average pay in excess of the annualized threshold.
+Benefits under our Retirement Plan became fully vested in connection with the termination of the Retirement Plan.
+The actual benefits that were received by the participants were subject to reduction for Social Security benefits.

 Restoration Plan.
 Our Restoration Plan was adopted for the benefit of certain participants in our Retirement Plan whose benefits were reduced as a consequence of applicable IRS limits on the level of contributions and benefits.
-For those executive officers participating in our Retirement Plan, the Restoration Plan was designed to provide participants a comparable level of retirement benefits to those provided to other participants in our Retirement Plan, relative to their compensation as defined in our Retirement Plan.
-All of our named executive officers, except Mr. Powell and Ms. Krause, are participants in the Restoration Plan.
+For those executive officers who participated in our Retirement Plan, the Restoration Plan was designed to provide participants a comparable level of retirement benefits to those provided to other participants in our Retirement Plan, relative to their compensation as defined in our Retirement Plan.

-Following the participant's termination of employment, the Restoration Plan was designed to provide a benefit upon retirement payable in a lump sum that was in addition to the benefit payable from our Retirement Plan.
-The additional benefit is equal to the difference between the benefit payable under our Retirement Plan calculated with and without application of the IRS limitations.
+Following the participant's termination of employment, prior to its freeze and termination, the Restoration Plan was designed to provide a benefit upon retirement payable in a lump sum that was in addition to the benefit payable from our Retirement Plan.
+The additional benefit was equal to the difference between the benefit payable under our Retirement Plan calculated with and without application of the IRS limitations.
 In addition, our Restoration Plan modified the years of service limitations in our Retirement Plan, so that participants continue to accrue full credit for years of service beyond 25 years until the later of the participant's normal retirement date (the month after the participant reaches age 65) or 30 years of service.

-The benefits under the Restoration Plan are fully vested for all our named executive officers participating in the Restoration Plan.
-The Restoration Plan is an unfunded nonqualified defined benefit plan.
+The benefits under the Restoration Plan were fully vested for all our named executive officers participating in the Restoration Plan.
+The Restoration Plan was an unfunded nonqualified defined benefit plan.